drbild/imgsplit/README.md

     --bs BS            Block size in bytes.
 Segments are aligned to this size. [default: 512] --minskip MINSKIP  Minimum number of zero blocks to skip. [default: 1024]
     <image>            Image file to split.
     <outpattern>       Pattern for naming the segment files.
+Will be expanded with the segment offset.
+E.g `image_%08x.img`.
 ```

 ## Contributing